Making these peat pot baskets was such a relaxing fun project… I want to think up a few more designs and do it again!

 For me, since I have so many craft supplies and paints etc. this would have been the only additional cost for except I found this bag of peat pots out in the barn, so I actually had everything on hand.
 But this is what you would need to buy if you didn’t have a shed full of stuff… (which now that we’ve moved, I’m glad to report that we cleaned out that shed full of stuff!!)

-I gathered all my craft stuff together, like this vintage ribbon I had purchased on Ebay.
+I gathered all my craft stuff together, like this vintage ribbon.

 After I painted the peat pots and set them aside to dry, (I found that inverting them on the craft paint bottles was the perfect height to keep them off the counter) I started to work on the graphics I planned to Mod Podge onto the peat pot baskets.